cpske/ISP/git/branch-and-merge.md

 * What is the command to list the local branches?

-* What is the command to list all the branches in a repo?
+* What is the command to list all the branches in a repo, including remote branches?

+* What is the command to clone a remote branch?

+## Using Branches

+* What is the command to switch to a branch named "dev"?

+* What is the command to che

+* Suppose you have 2 branches: master and dev.
+What are the commands to merge "dev" into "master"?

 * Does a branch create a copy of the original branch's files?